ESMValGroup/ESMValTool-website/about.md

 the tool can also be used to analyze output from regional models, a large variety of gridded observational data and reanalysis datasets.
 The development of ESMValTool is supported by several [national and international projects](https://www.esmvaltool.org/acknowledgements).
-ESMValTool has been in several chapters of the [Working Group I contribution to the Intergovernmental Panel on Climate Change's Sixth Assessment Report (IPCC AR6)](https://www.ipcc.ch/report/sixth-assessment-report-working-group-i/).
+ESMValTool has been used in several chapters of the [Working Group I contribution to the Intergovernmental Panel on Climate Change's Sixth Assessment Report (IPCC AR6)](https://www.ipcc.ch/report/sixth-assessment-report-working-group-i/).

 ## Main Features